10 Best Wedding Venues in Fiji© FijiPocketGuide.com

 The Suncoast

-Viti Levu’s off-the-beaten-track destination, the Suncoast, spans the northern coast of the island.
+The Suncoast, Viti Levu’s off-the-beaten-track destination, spans the northern coast of the island.
 The coast and its off-shore islands are home to tranquil resorts with some mid-range and luxury options.
 The Suncoast is also a good place to access Viti Levu’s national parks and highest peaks.

 Learn more about getting married on the Suncoast with: